If you’re just starting out or are a seasoned professional, it’s important to have good quality tools that will last and do your job well.

 One of the most important tools for an auto body repair technician is a good air cut-off tool.
 This will allow you to make quick, clean cuts with minimal effort and little potential damage.

-The extended reach version offers up more than double the distance between your cutting hand and the edge of material being worked on thus making it much easier to control where that sharp blade goes while still in motion.
+The extended reach version offers up more than double the distance between your cutting hand and the edge of the material being worked on thus making it much easier to control where that sharp blade goes while still in motion.

 The extended reach cut-off tool allows you to reach areas of your car like the trunk, engine compartment, or even under the car.